factom-protocol/FIP/FIPS/config.md

 # Implementation

 The configuration code is placed in its own "config" package under `factomd/config`.
-To parse command line flags, the `go-flags` package is used as it provides built-in support for grouping, short/long flags, and enum types.
 To parse the config file, the `go-ini` package is used to improve malleability and improved group support.
+In my research, I have not found a flag package that suits this scenario, as all packages include their own (redundant) error checking and data structures, which would result in requiring definitions to be in multiple places.
+Thus the flag parser will be a very simple parse-only algorithm that uses a combined error checking.

 The configuration itself is only specified in one location: the `config/configuration.go` file, which contains the struct that the config is parsed into.
 The default values and types are specified via golang tags to reduce the number of places a developer has to add new settings.

 Backward compatibility is determined by the presences of the old `[app]` category.

+Development will happen in this branch: https://github.com/WhoSoup/factomd/tree/FACTOMIZE_config

 # Copyright